Collegeville/sc-reproducibility/AuthorFAQ.md

 A. Yes.
 If you want your paper to be considered for Best Paper or for Best Student Paper awards, it must be included in the Artifact Description appendix.

-**Q. Is the Artifact Evaluation appendix required in order to be considered for the Best Paper or Best Student Paper SC18?**
+**Q. Is the Artifact Evaluation (formerly CRA) appendix required in order to be considered for the Best Paper or Best Student Paper SC18?**

 A. No. The Artifact Evaluation appendix is completely optional.